-Public understanding of cigarette smoke constituents: three US surveys
+Public understanding of cigarette smoke constituents

-INTRODUCTION: The Tobacco Control Act requires public disclosure of information about toxic constituents in cigarette smoke.
+Introduction The Tobacco Control Act requires public disclosure of information about toxic constituents in cigarette smoke.
 To inform these efforts, we studied public understanding of cigarette smoke constituents.

-METHODS: We conducted phone surveys with national probability samples of adolescents (n=1125) and adults (n=5014) and an internet survey with a convenience sample of adults (n=4137), all in the USA.
+Methods We conducted phone surveys with national probability samples of adolescents (n=1125) and adults (n=5014) and an internet survey with a convenience sample of adults (n=4137), all in the USA.
 We assessed understanding of cigarette smoke constituents in general and of 24 specific constituents.

-DISCUSSION: Many people were unaware that burning the cigarette is the primary source of toxic constituents in cigarette smoke.
+Discussion Many people were unaware that burning the cigarette is the primary source of toxic constituents in cigarette smoke.
 Constituents that may most discourage cigarette smoking have familiar names, like arsenic and formaldehyde and do not start with a number or end in ene/ine.
 Our findings may help campaign designers develop constituent messages that discourage smoking.